 - The first thing they do, before the music starts, even before the battle menu comes up, is hit you with a rapid-fire series of attacks including giant laser volleys that are nearly impossible to dodge unless you know they're coming.
 After you finally manage to survive this, they comment that they "always wondered why people never use their strongest attack first."
 No other enemy does this.
 If you start the battle again, he'll interrupt his own monologue to sucker-punch you!

-- The above in itself is a CMOA for the boss themselves when you realize what the opening line in the dialogue box means: "You feel like you're going to have a bad time."
-At this point, the Fallen Child has fully assumed control of the character, and is known to be a horrific, soulless abomination that Was Once a Man, who thrives on the dust and blood of murder and even toying with hope of being spared, if you choose to be that sadistic.
+- The above in itself is a CMOA for the boss himself when you realize what the opening line in the dialogue box means: "You feel like you're going to have a bad time."
+At this point, the Fallen Child has fully assumed control of the character, and has become corrupted to the point of now being a horrific, soulless abomination that Was Once a Man, who thrives on the dust and blood of murder and even toying with hope of being spared, if you choose to be that sadistic.
 But Sans?
 Sans legitimately frightens this travesty of nature after the abrupt onslaught he unleashes so casually.
 He's the only character who scares the Fallen Child.
 For good reason.